SimACo aquarium controller

 • SimACo has its own internal clock.
 When power cable is removed, controller will keep counting time using internal 3V battery.

 • LED and 120-230V Devices channels in AUTO mode are controlled using timers.
 Timers allow to turn on/off channel at any time; also they allow to change LED brightness uniformly through a period of time.
 Every timer has its own order number, channel type, start time, end time, starting brightness (only for LEDs), end brightness (only for LEDs).
 There are 50 timers in total.
 These timers are shared between four LED channels and eight 120V-230V devices channels.
 One timer can control one LED or Devices channel but the same channel can be controlled using several timers.
 For example LED1 channel can have 3 timers assigned, LED2 -5, LED3 – 5, 120V-230V DEVICE1 – 2.
-So in this case 12 events will be used and 38 will remain unused – they can be configured to control other aquarium equipment.
+So in this case 12 timers will be used and 38 will remain unused – they can be configured to control other aquarium equipment.

 Controller parts